Stéphanie Do

 Stéphanie Do (born 20 December 1979) is a French politician and a member of La République En Marche!.
 She was elected to the French National Assembly on 18 June 2017, representing the 10th constituency of department of Seine-et-Marne, under the investiture of La République En Marche.
-Do holds a position in the Bureau of the National Assembly of the 15th legislature of the French Fifth Republic as a secretary.
+Do held a position in the Bureau of the National Assembly of the 15th legislature of the French Fifth Republic as a secretary.

+In the 2022 French legislative election she lost her seat to Maxime Laisney from La France Insoumise.

 Career

 Graduate of a Master in Public Management from École nationale d’administration (ENA) and Paris Dauphine University (2014), postgraduate in Global Supply Chain Management at Kedge Business School (2004), Stéphanie Do worked in the first part of her career (2004–2014) in international consulting firms (Capgemini, Sopra Group, Mazars) as a consultant and manager for projects aiming at redressing the economic and social situations of companies in the private and public sectors, associations and local authorities.
 She then held the position of project manager at the French Ministry of Economy and Finances (2014–2017).

 Stéphanie Do started her involvement with « La République en marche » when the political movement was founded in April 2016.
 She served as the departmental referent for Seine-et-Marne until June 2017. and as campaign director for Emmanuel Macron candidate in Seine-et-Marne during the presidential elections.

 Emmanuel Macron obtained 23.11% of the votes in the first round presidential election results in 2017 before Marine Le Pen, who obtained 22.85% in Seine-et-Marne, a department whose territory is mostly rural.
 Emmanuel Macron then won the second round presidential election with 63.86% of the vote in the department.